Assistance and support looking for work

 Graduates are included under the Jobs4Youth program.
 Graduate roles are generally aligned to an ASO2, ASO3, OPS2 or similar level.
 The role should complement the studies applicants have undertaken.

-The Department of Environment, Water and Natural Resources (DEWNR) recruits horticultural trainees to undertake a three-year traineeship in horticulture.
+The Department of Water and Environment (DEW) recruits horticultural trainees to undertake a three-year traineeship in horticulture.
 The traineeship combines on-the-job training at the three Botanic Gardens of South Australia sites (Adelaide CBD, Mt Lofty and Wittunga) with regular attendance at off-the-job training towards achieving a Certificate III in Horticulture through a registered training organisation.